MelSumner/ember-a11y-roadmap/rfc-research/attribute-support/0000-improved-aria-attribute-support.md

 ## Alternatives

-- implement only the two most common ones- `aria-labelledby` and `aria-describedby`
+- implement exceptions for only the two most common ones- `aria-labelledby` and `aria-describedby`
 - re-write the entire feature to give more granular control

 ## Unresolved questions